8 Delicious Charcuterie Boards Ideas for Picky Eaters

 Visual presentation plays a major role in food acceptance.

-Use Small Bowls
+Use Small Bowls:

 Small bowls help organize ingredients while adding height and dimension to the board.